Archery Canada Archery Canada

 Target Face

-The Recurve divisions shoot at a 40 cm diameter face, or a 40 cm triple face, whatever the age and gender and do not score with the inner ten ring.
+• The Recurve, barebow and W1 divisions shoot at 40 cm diameter faces, or 40 cm vertical or triangular face, whatever the age and gender and do not

 Shooting format of the team event

-At all the Host Sites, the team shooting rhythm shall be in 6 arrows ends, shot in 2 minutes, and one shooting line.
-During the 2 minutes each of the 3 team members must shoot 2 arrows.
-During this period a maximum of one team member should be on the shooting line, while the 2 other team members should be behind a one meter line.
-Rules for the World Archery Indoor Match Team Round apply.
+must shoot 2 arrows.
+During this period a maximum of one team member should be on the shooting line, while the 2 other team members should be behind a one-meter line.
+The World Archery rules for the WA 18-meter Match Team Round apply.
+Para teams will be formed by two archers and will shoot their four arrows in 80 seconds.

-Ties: Because there is no possibility for breaking ties using shoot-offs, ties will be administered as follows:
+Because there is no possibility for breaking ties using shoot-offs, ties will be administered as follows:

 • Ties for all positions will be solved considering the number of 10s and then 9s shot by a team.
 If this system does not break the tie, the following will apply: